E Clampus Vitus: First incarnation

-Members claim that the organization was brought from the Ch'ing Dynasty in China to the United States in 1845 in Lewisport, Virginia, now West Union, West Virginia, when inn and stable owner Ephraim Bee was given a commission from the Emperor of China to "extend the work and influence of the Ancient and Honorable Order of E Clampus Vitus."
+Members claim that the organization was brought from the Qing Dynasty in China to the United States in 1845 in Lewisport, Virginia, now West Union, West Virginia, when inn and stable owner Ephraim Bee was given a commission from the Emperor of China to "extend the work and influence of the Ancient and Honorable Order of E Clampus Vitus."

 Bee claimed to have received his commission from Caleb Cushing, the American Commissioner to China.
 A monument to Bee in West Union now stands on the site of the old "Beehive" Inn along the North Bend Rail-Trail; the original "Bee Hive" was destroyed in a flood in the late 1800s.

 At the age of 60, Bee was a Captain of the Doddridge County Militia, which protected the area from roving Confederate forces, horse thieves and outlaws.
 The Militia also had a part in the Underground Railroad in Doddridge County, hiding escaping slaves in hidden cellars of homes and also in Jaco Cave.
 Ephraim Bee II played his greatest joke on his local West Virginian neighbors.
 Occasionally, the entire town was invited to a great party.
 After the Civil War, it was discovered that Jaco Cave was a holding area for the runaway slaves.
 When the cave was full, Bee gave a party to keep all busy while that group of people was moved further north to the next stop.

 The original purpose of the order appears to have been to initiate new members.
 When a stranger came to town, Clampers would inform him that to do business in the town it was essential to join the local secret society.
 The initiation rite was a parody of Freemasonic, Oddfellow and other orders, and took many forms, including rowing the initiate down a slanted ladder in a wheelbarrow, hoisting him into the air and leaving him there, or dropping him into a vat of water.
 Afterwards, the initiate had to buy the other members a round of drinks.